 Free parking returns to Providence for holiday shopping

 PROVIDENCE, R.I.
-(AP) — Providence is again extending the holiday tradition of free street parking in several city neighborhoods to encourage shoppers to buy local.
+(AP) — Providence Mayor Jorge Elorza is again extending the holiday tradition of free street parking in several city neighborhoods as a way to encourage shoppers to buy local.

-The city began offering two hours of free parking on Friday.
-Free parking will be offered through Jan.
-1 in commercial districts including downtown, around Atwells Avenue, Broad Street, Olneyville Square, Wayland Square and on Hope, Thayer and Wickenden Streets.
+Free parking will be offered in commercial districts including downtown, around Atwells Avenue, Broad Street, Olneyville Square, Wayland Square and on Hope, Thayer and Wickenden Streets.

-It’s part of Democratic Mayor Jorge Elorza’s #ThinkPVD campaign to encourage residents and visitors to take advantage of diverse, creative shops and restaurants in Providence during the holiday season.
+It’s part of the mayor’s fifth annual #ThinkPVD campaign to encourage residents and visitors to take advantage of shops and restaurants in Providence during the holidays.